eam-00/Linux-Notes/README.md

 **Manjaro**
 *Some notes and tips that I found useful while setting up & running Manjaro.*

+- The Plain Vanilla Update:
+``sudo pacman -Syu``

 - Remove cache packages:
 ``sudo pacman -Sc``

-Remove all files from the cache, use the clean switch twice, this is the most aggressive
+- Remove all files from the cache, use the clean switch twice, this is the most aggressive
 approach and will leave nothing in the cache folder:
 ``sudo pacman -Scc``

-The Plain Vanilla Update:
-``sudo pacman -Syu``

 The extra y forces the package manager to download package database regardless of whether
 there is any change in the versions or not.